basaksoumya/snake_game/README.md

 # snake_game
-a simple snake game(not complete )
+a simple snake game(has some bugs ).